 Football Queensland’s high performance department is charged with the responsibility of implementing the national curriculum and working with a range of stakeholders such as member zones and clubs to ensure there is a steady stream of players and coaches who have the ability to represent the region on the global stage and inspire future generations of participants.

 The value of the sport’s biggest revenue stream broadcast rights will be significantly influenced by the technical ability of players generated by programs conducted by member federations such as Football Queensland.

 Skill Acquisition Phase

-The Skill Acquisition Program (SAP) is a key component of Football Federation Australia’s National Curriculum.
+The Skill Acquisition Phase (SAP) is a key component of Football Federation Australia’s national curriculum.

 SAP’s aim is to provide the necessary technical ‘tools’ to be able to play the game at the highest possible level with a focus on functional game skills, with an immediate skills transfer into positioning and small-sided games being an absolute requirement.

 It is based on world’s best practice and has been developed by internationally acclaimed Technical Coaches and the FFA Technical Department.

 While the long-term plan is to implement SAP programs across the state to provide more players with an opportunity to be trained through the Skill Acquisition coaching program and SAP Coaches, Football Queensland is focusing more resources into coach education to reach this objective.